martinszeltins/formwerk.dev/src/content/docs/guides/why.md

 ### vee-validate

 I'm the author of vee-validate and I'm proud of what we've built there for 6 years now.
-It's a great library that does many things well.
+It's a great library that does a few things well.

-Its main offering is validation, and it does it very well.
-Yet, it does other things as well like value tracking and form handling.

 However I consider it to be a bit low-level for building form components.
-There is a lot of stuff you still have to implement yourself.
+There is still a lot of stuff you still have to implement yourself.

 Formwerk is an attempt to offer a more complete solution for building forms by stepping up the abstraction level.
-I consider it to be what vee-validate was always meant to be.
+Formwerk takes a lot of key learnings from vee-validate and applies them broadly to form building.

 ### vuelidate